Scabies is a skin infestation caused by a mite known as Sarcoptes scabiei. This causes an itchy rash to form on your skin.

 Scabies is a skin infestation from tiny mites that can cause skin discoloration, swelling, and severe itching.

-The Sarcoptes scabiei mites can pass through direct contact with scabies sores, or through communal surfaces, meaning scabies is often more common in close-knit living quarters such as dorm rooms.
+The mites spread through direct contact with scabies sores or through communal surfaces, meaning scabies is often more common in close-knit living quarters such as dorm rooms and nursing facilities.

 Topical ointments and oral anti-inflammatories can often treat scabies and its symptoms.